NdamuleloMulaudzi/NdamuleloMulaudzi/README.md

 I’m a **Full Stack Developer** from **Pretoria, South Africa**, passionate about building applications that merge design and functionality.
 I enjoy working with **modern web technologies**, cloud computing, and crafting efficient solutions that make a difference.

-💡 *Currently mastering AWS integrations, advanced API architecture, and frontend optimization.*
+💡 *Currently mastering AWS integrations and advanced API architecture*

 ---